Barrier-Free Recreational and Competitive Opportunities

-An adaptive dance program is a creative movement or dance program, which has been tailored to best meet the individual needs of children who are confronting various challenges.
+An adaptive dance program is a creative movement or dance program, which has been tailored to best meet the individual needs of individuals ages 4-22 who are confronting various challenges.
 It works to create an open environment in which every child can participate regardless of ability, and it integrates various components that may not be seen in a traditional dance or movement program.
-The program is $250 which includes: the dance program, a membership to Disability Resources, costume, trophies/medals, and an end of the year pizza party.
-We participate in a variety of performances throughout the year, such as UMass Udance for the Children’s Miracle Network.
-We also participate in three shows with our partner studio, Ohana School of Performing Arts.
+The program is $265 which includes: the dance program, a membership to Disability Resources, costume, trophies/medals, and an end of the year pizza party.
+We participate in a variety of performances throughout the year with our partner studio, Ohana School of Performing Arts.
 The dance program is at Ohana School of Performing Arts, 41 Sheridan St., Chicopee

 Martial Arts, regardless of a physical or intellectual disability, the sport is a GREAT way to get exercise while building strength, improving coordination, flexibility, and making new friends!
 Some upper arm strength is required.
 Open to individuals ages 4+ that have a physical disability, developmental disability, and/or visual impairment.
 Must have some mobility in arms or legs.
 Master Ken teaches about respect, focus, and coordination.
 He focuses on board breaking and learning the repetitive martial art movements.
 After each session, participants earn the next level belt or a piece of tape that gets them closer to the next belt!

 The program is held on Tuesdays, located at the Center for Martial Arts & Fitness, 22 Center St, Chicopee, MA.

 Kids’ session ages 4-13 5:45pm – 6:30pm